dude-with-the-long-username/Bionic-feats/README.md

 ### How to run

 - Go to the individual folder of the script you want, follow the link & install the link from [greasyfork](https://greasyfork.org/) using the link provided.
+- All these scripts work on firefox Android too, because it supports extensions.

 *OR*

 - Install the browser extension, click on new script & copy the script content you into it.
 Enjoy!

 ### Trivia behind the repository name